 *Information cited from the American Foundation for Suicide Prevention (AFSP).
 For more information, visit: https://afsp.org/risk-factors-protective-factors-and-warning-signs

 How to Respond to Someone Showing These Signs:

 If you believe someone is considering suicide, ask them directly “Are you thinking about suicide or wanting to kill yourself?”
 Remember that if you ask someone if they want to kill themselves, this does NOT drive them toward that action – that’s a myth.

 Persuade the person to allow you to assist them in getting help right now.
 Say “Will you go with me to get help?”
 Another option can be to enlist their promise not to kill themselves until you’ve arranged help for them.
 If persuasion doesn’t work, call HelpLine or emergency services.

 Refer the person to an appropriate resource for assistance.
-It’s ideal if you can personally escort them to see a health care professional.
-Next best would be to assist in making arrangements for help and getting their agreement to follow through on this plan.
+It’s ideal if you can personally escort them to see a healthcare professional.
+The next best would be to assist in making arrangements for help and getting their agreement to follow through on this plan.

-The suicide prevention program at HelpLine offers a variety of services to school and the community including:
+The suicide prevention program at HelpLine offers a variety of services to schools and the community including: